 Communication Trade-offs

 Every presentation and communication decision at the CTA review board involves trade-offs.
-The board does not expect perfection — they expect you to make deliberate choices and articulate why.
+The board does not expect perfection.
+They expect deliberate choices with clear reasoning.
 This page covers the major communication trade-offs.

 The meta-trade-off